MoSys – Consenus Indicates Potential -26.5% Downside

-MoSys found using ticker (MOSY) have now 1 analysts in total covering the stock.
-The consensus rating is ‘None’.
+MoSys with ticker code (MOSY) now have 1 analysts covering the stock with the consensus suggesting a rating of ‘None’.
 The range between the high target price and low target price is between 1 and 1 calculating the mean target price we have 1.
-Given that the stocks previous close was at 1.36 this would imply there is a potential downside of -26.5%.
-There is a 50 day moving average of 1.39 while the 200 day moving average is 1.86.
-The market cap for the company is $6m.
+Now with the previous closing price of 1.36 this would indicate that there is a downside of -26.5%.
+The 50 day moving average now sits at 1.35 and the 200 day MA is 1.85.
+The market capitalisation for the company is $4m.
 You can visit the company’s website by visiting: http://www.mosys.com

 MoSys, together with its subsidiaries, operates as a semiconductor company in North America, Japan, Taiwan, and internationally.
 The company develops and sells integrated circuits (ICs) for the high-speed cloud networking, communications, security appliance, video, monitor and test, data center, and computing markets.
 It offers memory-dominated ICs under the Bandwidth Engine and Programmable HyperSpeed Engine names.
 The company serves cloud networking, communications, data center, and other equipment providers, as well as their subsystem and component vendors; and original equipment manufacturers through direct sales personnel, sales representatives, and distributors.
 MoSys was founded in 1991 and is headquartered in San Jose, California.